itconference/the-best-developer-conferences/README.md

-# The best developer conferences of 2020 with ratings.
+# The best developer conferences of 2020

 **Finding a good developer conference takes forever, because there are too many of them.**